codership/documentation/galeracluster/source/training/courses/index.rst

 Codership Training Courses
 ===========================

-Using video communcation conferencing systems such Zoom, Codership is able to offer live virtual classes.
+Using video communication conferencing systems such Zoom, Codership is able to offer live virtual classes.
 From your office, home, or virtually anywhere, you may attend courses conducted by the Codership staff.
 Each month we will offer courses on Galera Cluster and related software.

 .. _`training-course-list`:
 .. container:: banner